Anique Jordan: Biography

 In 2017, she was included in a panel discussion accompanying the opening of Position as Required, a show at the Art Gallery of Windsor and in a show titled The Arts Against Post-Racialism: Strengthening Resistance Against Contemporary Canadian Blackface, spearheaded at McGill University, Montreal, for which she created Scream Café, a performance in which audience members were invited to participate and witness an act of audible or silent screaming.
 In 2020, she curated an exhibition called Three-Thirty for the Contact Photography Festival in Toronto about cultural landmarks in Scarborough’s Malvern neighbourhood and ideas of power, land and agencies that define it.
 She titled the exhibition Three-Thirty to play off the after-school programs on which many kids in Scarborough rely.
 In the summer of 2020, inspired by a social media post following the murder of George Floyd by Minneapolis Police officers, she created We Have Done Enough, a 21 ft installation for the Nia Centre for the Arts that challenged the viewer to consider the significant work that Black people have put into explaining and fighting against racism.

 As well as being part of the curatorial team at the Art Gallery of Ontario (she was the co-curator of Every.
 Now.
 Then: Reframing Nationhood, along with Andrew Hunter), Jordan was the Executive Director of Whippersnapper Gallery, Toronto.
 She has had residencies at the University of West Indies (Trinidad and Tobago) (2017-2018) and was the Artist-In-Residence, Osgoode Hall Law School, Toronto (2017-2018).
-She is a member of the collective Black Wimmin Artists (BWA)which she founded, a network and resource sharing platform of Black women artists and arts workers across Canada, begun in 2016.
+She is a member of the collective Black Wimmin Artists (BWA) which she founded, a network and resource sharing platform of Black women artists and arts workers across Canada, begun in 2016.
 A 2015 photo work by Jordan, Sixth Company Battalion – The Aunties (1/3) is in the collection of the Art Gallery of Guelph.
+Mas’ at 94 Chestnut is in the collection of the Art Gallery of Ontario.

+In 2024, Anique Jordan presented a solo exhibition of new work at Patel Brown Gallery in Toronto, Ontario, titled Underbelly.
+The solo exhibition closed with a conversation between Jordan and Fred Moten, moderated by Dr. Evelyn Amponsah.